BioXiao/BrainMap/analysis/Celrr_vs_WT_Adult.md

 ```

 ## Cross-replicate variability (fpkmSCVplot)
-The squared coefficient of variation is a normalized measure of cross replicate variability that can be useful for evaluating the quality your RNA-seq data.
 Differences in CV 2 can result in lower numbers of differentially expressed genes due to a higher degree of variability between replicate fpkm estimates.

 Genes: